 Frankly, it’s hard to go wrong with either of these transformers, especially at today’s prices.

 If you’re going to run more than one train, you can pair up two smaller transformers, or you can look at the two-handled transformers.
 The 190-watt Lionel KW was the second biggest and second best transformer of the postwar era.
 If your layout is bigger than 4×8, you may actually find trains run a bit better with a KW than with a smaller transformer.

-The KW used to be really expensive, but since Lionel started making big transformers again, you can get a KW for what a 1033 used to cost.
+The KW used to be really expensive, but since Lionel started making big transformers again, you can get a KW for what a 1033 used to cost, which makes it a very nice bargain today on a rugged and powerful transformer.
 I’ve talked more about the KW here.

 The Cadillac: Lionel’s ZW